-Companies big and small are continually moving their applications to the cloud.
+Small and big companies are continually moving their applications to the cloud.
 More than 28 percent of an organization’s total IT budget is now kept aside for cloud computing.
-Today, 70 percent of organizations have at least one application in the cloud, indicating that enterprises are realising the benefits of cloud computing and slowly adapting.
+Today, 70 percent of organizations have at least one application in the cloud, indicating that enterprises are realizing the benefits of cloud computing and slowly adapting.

 Even as companies and industry experts predict the future growth of cloud computing, experts believe that the cloud has reached the end of its run at the top, and are betting on the growing popularity and benefits of edge computing.

 |Learn about the AWS architectural principles and services like IAM, VPC, EC2, EBS and more with the AWS Solutions Architect Course.
 Register today!

 In a fireside chat, Anand Narayanan, Chief Product Officer of Simplilearn, and Bernard Golden, an influential voice in cloud computing, discussed the current state of cloud computing and why the edge is poised to become the future of IT transformation in companies.
 We’ve collected some nuggets from this conversation to help you gain advanced insights into edge computing and why it’s the next big thing in IT.

 Watch the fireside chat video recording here.

 What Are the Advantages of Edge Computing over Cloud Computing?

 In this section, we will have a look at edge computing vs. cloud computing in detail.